‘The Walking Dead’ Star Norman Reedus Reportedly Dating Diane Kruger

 One of the leading stars of The Walking Dead is not single anymore.
 According to PageSix, Norman Reedus is dating Diane Kruger.
-The 48-year-old actor became a screen heartthrob when he started playing the role of Daryl Dixon in the popular horror drama series that’s why most of his fans were devastated when they found out that he’s already taken.
+The 48-year-old actor became a screen heartthrob when he started playing the role of Daryl Dixon in the popular horror drama series, and that’s why most of his fans were devastated when they found out that he’s already taken.

-The 40-year-old actress, who gained fame for her role in Troy and the National Treasure, has allegedly moved on from her ex-boyfriend Joshua Jackson whom she has dated for 10 years.
-Reedus and Kruger have reportedly been friends for years and they even co-starred in the French-German drama film Sky in 2015.
+The 40-year-old actress, who gained fame for her role in Troy and National Treasure, has allegedly moved on from her ex-boyfriend Joshua Jackson, whom she has dated for 10 years.
+Reedus and Kruger have reportedly been friends for years, and they even co-starred in the French-German drama film Sky in 2015.

-According to Radar Online, Norman and Diane have been romantically linked before which caused her breakup from the former Dawson’s Creek star.
+According to Radar Online, Norman and Diane have been romantically linked before, which caused her breakup from the former Dawson’s Creek star.
 There were reports that the two were caught making out at a dive bar in New York City but she denied the cheating rumors.

-[Image by Frederick M. Brown/Getty Images]”Diane swore up and down that nothing happened with Norman, but the damage was done.
+“Diane swore up and down that nothing happened with Norman, but the damage was done.
 Joshua couldn’t get past the betrayal,” an insider revealed.

 Barely a month after their split, the exes were spotted kissing and making up.
 However, Joshua allegedly couldn’t let go of the past and instead moved on with Ruth Wilson.
 They were even seen drinking and talking for eight hours.